alicevision/CCTag/doc/sphinx/source/index.rst

 .. image:: img/cctags-example.png

 An example of three different CCTag markers with three crowns.
-Each marker can be uniquely identified thanks to the thickness of each crown, which encodes the information of the marker, typically a unique ID.gi
+Each marker can be uniquely identified thanks to the thickness of each crown, which encodes the information of the marker, typically a unique ID.

 The implementation is done in both CPU and GPU (Cuda-enabled cards).
 The GPU implementation can reach real-time performances on full HD images.